stockphrase/no-silo/content/courses/workshops/annotation.md

 ## Workshop

-As you read the paragraph in the document linked to below, practice annotating it as if it was a reading for one of your classes.
+As you read the paragraph in the document linked to below, practice annotating it as if it were a paragraph from one of your course readings.
 What sorts of marks will you make on the text?
 What will you flag?
 What questions will you ask?

-- {{< fa bullseye >}} Annotate this paragraph; excerpted from [Douglass S. Massey and Nancy A. Denton's "The Continuing Causes of Segregation."](/docs/Annotation-Exercise.docx)
+- {{< fa bullseye >}} Annotate this paragraph, excerpted from [Douglass S. Massey and Nancy A. Denton's "The Continuing Causes of Segregation."](/docs/Annotation-Exercise.docx)